cado-security/product-help/docs/cado/deploy/aws/iam/iam-description.md

 ## Customizing the Cado Cross-Account Policy
-The Cado Cross-Account Policy includes permissions to acquire various AWS resources.
+The Cross-Account Policy includes permissions to acquire various AWS resources.
 You can customize it by removing permissions that are not needed for your use case:

 - **EC2 permissions** are required to acquire EC2 systems.
 - **KMS permissions** are needed for acquiring KMS-encrypted volumes.